nikolaydubina/go-ml-benchmarks/README.md

 # go-ml-benchmarks

-> Given I have input data for a single struct in a Go service, how quickly can I get inference result?
+> Given I have a single struct in my Go service, how quickly can I get ML inference result?

 TODO: illustration of latencies breakdowns
 TODO: matrix of latencies